-Compensation of key management personnel (c)
+(c) Compensation of key management personnel

-The directors of the Company considered that they are the only key management personnel of the Group for the years ended 31 December 2023 and 2022 and their emoluments are disclosed in note 15.
+The directors of the Company considered that they are the only key management personnel of the Group for the years ended 31 December 2024 and 2023 and their emoluments are disclosed in note 15.

-The emoluments of the directors of the Company are determined by the Board with reference to the performance of individuals and market trends.
+The emoluments of the directors of the Company are determined by the directors of the Company with reference to the performance of individuals and market trends.